-Throughout the year, Camphill School Aberdeen provides a full range of services for children and young people with additional support needs: Residential School Placements, Day School Placements, Therapeutic Programmes, Young Adult Programmes for 16 to 25 year olds (both day and residential), Nursery Provision, Respite Care, External Training and Nature Nurture.
+Throughout the year, Camphill School Aberdeen provides a full range of services for children and young people with additional support needs: Residential School Placements, Day School Placements, Therapeutic Programmes, Young Adult Programmes for 16 to 25 year olds (both day and residential), Nursery Provision, External Training and Nature Nurture.

 - Early Years' Service

 - Care Homes for Children and Young People

 - Flexible Care and Educational Placements